API Reference

 • Multiple image types, specified as an array ["image/webp","image/png"].
 The smallest of the provided image types will be returned.

-• The wildcard "*/*" returns the smallest of Tinify's supported image types, currently WebP, JPEG and PNG.
+• The wildcard "*/*" returns the smallest of Tinify's supported image types, currently AVIF, WebP, JPEG and PNG.

 transform